 For those of us worried about our environmental impact, many tree houses available for rent are designed with sustainability in mind.
 All over the world, architects and builders worked with different ecosystems and natural landscapes to build homes that blend in with the environment.

-I spent some time searching for the best tree houses to spend a few nights in.
+I spent some time searching for the most amazing treehouses to spend a few nights in, acting like I was searching for my own AirBnB.
 Even better, most of these tree houses are located in or around scenic landscapes, national forests and famous beaches.
-From Hawaiian volcanoes to Spanish mountains, these twelve rentals are guaranteed to ensure that your trip is unforgettable.
+From Hawaiian volcanoes and Spanish mountains, to Italian villas and the Outback of Australia, tree houses can be found anywhere.
+These twelve rentals are guaranteed to ensure that your trip is unforgettable.

 1. Tree House Village – Olympos, Turkey

 Nestled along Turkey’s Mediterranean coast, Kadir’s has over 100 tree house-style bungalows to choose from.
 They cater mostly to backpackers, and offer plenty of activities for socializing with your fellow travelers.
 For the outdoor adventurers, the Olympos valley offers plenty of fishing, kayaking, hiking and rock climbing opportunities.
 But if you’re more interested in soaking up some sun and meeting people from all over the world, Kadir’s has two bars and plenty of beach volleyball.
 Breakfast and dinner included.
+They’ve brought true meaning to the term “treehotel.”
 From $28 USD per night.

 This tree house sits above the banks of the Washougal River outside Vancouver, Washington, and only minutes away from a popular swimming hole.
-Just a 20 minute drive from downtown Portland, Oregon, and a 30-minute drive from the scenic Columbia River Gorge, this house is a perfect access point to see the some of the best sights in the Pacific Northwest.
+Just a 20 minute drive from downtown Portland, Oregon, and a 30-minute drive from the scenic Columbia River Gorge, this house is a perfect access point to see the some of the best sights in the Pacific Northwest, like vast pine trees and unique wildlife.
 Pet and kid friendly.
 From $85 per night.

 3. Rain Forest Getaway – near Hawaii Volcanoes National Park, Hawaii